sadeedr5/ArduinoFireDetector/README.md

 ### Reason Behind Creation

 This project was primarily made for one of the science fests that are arranged in our college every year.
 It was also a learning attempt for me to try and get used to building various combinations of circuits using Arduino and tinker around with various different sensors and modules.

+### Used Technologies

+- C++ (Arduino, for the main code and TCP server)
+- Python (for the mailing and TCP client)
+- Hardware:
+    - Arduino Uno
+    - Flame Sensor Module
+    - ESP8266 ESP-01 Module
+    - Jumper Wires
+    - Breadboard